NebraLtd/Helium-Guides/docs/handy-guides/troubleshooting.md

 ### LoRa OK showing as False in diagnostics

-This error is displayed if the system fails to start the software for the Miner 5 times in a row.

-Two possible fixes for this are:
-* Make sure you asserted the location for your hotspot.
-* Open up the hotspot and re-insert the LoRa modul and make sure it's seated correclty.

-##### LoRa Module Re-Seating
+If you see LoRa concentrator status is **false** in the [local diagnostics page](../handy-guides/local-diagnostics.md)

+To Do ✅

+* Reseat LoRa concentrator
 <iframe src="https://drive.google.com/file/d/1ejIEVme4L40zjC71diR7DO2BkYz_ZoIQ/preview" width="340" height="380"></iframe>

+* Make sure to **asserted the location** for your hotspot.
+Otherwise it will be display as false.

 ### Invalid Wire Type or Index out of range